anyiheng119/anyiheng119.github.io/_pages/home.md

 I am currently a Fellow at the <a href="https://business.wfu.edu/center-for-analytics-impact/" target="_blank">Center for Analytics Impact</a> at the School of Business, <a href="https://www.wfu.edu/" target="_blank">Wake Forest University</a>, and a Visiting Research Fellow at Alibaba Group.
 I earned my Master's degree in Quantitative Economics from <a href="https://www.ucla.edu/" target="_blank">UCLA</a>, where I also obtained a Graduate Certificate in Data Science.
 Prior to that, I completed my undergraduate studies in Economics at <a href="https://english.njau.edu.cn/" target="_blank">Nanjing Agricultural University</a> in China.

-My research interests center on Quantitative Marketing, AI and Machine Learning in Marketing.I am particularly interested in studying algorithms that drive large-scale automated decision-making, including decision-focused machine learning and causal machine learning.
+My research interests center on Quantitative Marketing, AI and Machine Learning in Marketing.
+I am particularly interested in studying algorithms that drive large-scale decision-making, including decision-focused machine learning and causal machine learning.
 In my doctoral studies, I look forward to crafting research at the intersection of Marketing, Data Science, and Decision Science.
 Beyond my academic work, I enjoy traveling and exploring new places.

 ## Education